briancappello/flask-unchained/README.md

 **Flask Unchained implements a pluggable application factory turning Flask and its extension ecosystem into a completely integrated "opt-in" full-stack web framework.** Flask Unchained uses "bundles" to make extensions work right out-of-the-box: **bundles are just like Django's "apps", except I think you'll find bundles are even more powerful and extensible**.

-> **With the release of v0.8, Flask Unchained is no longer just a "toy project".** :fire:Yes, it's still in alpha and ***may set your servers on fire***,:fire: but this release marks the 3 year anniversary of the [first public commit](https://github.com/briancappello/flask-react-spa/commit/a3d51afe70f245400b90e4d553d8803baed38aa4#diff-158b9e98f24719b14939e0e70270acc3) of Flask Unchained's true birthplace, [Flask React SPA](https://github.com/briancappello/flask-react-spa).
+> **With the release of v0.8, Flask Unchained is no longer just a "toy project".** :fire:Yes, it's still in alpha and ***may set your servers on fire***:fire:, but this release marks the 3 year anniversary of the [first public commit](https://github.com/briancappello/flask-react-spa/commit/a3d51afe70f245400b90e4d553d8803baed38aa4#diff-158b9e98f24719b14939e0e70270acc3) of Flask Unchained's true birthplace, [Flask React SPA](https://github.com/briancappello/flask-react-spa).
 (Flask Unchained as a standalone library grew out of that boilerplate [about 2 year ago](https://github.com/briancappello/flask-unchained/commit/19d604c829b798f2730b05dbfc65d3fa1bd76d85).)
 >
 > Point being, the architecture that makes this all work has had a pretty decent vetting by now. **The core API, and especially the concepts/abstractions it uses, are solid.** (Thanks in large part to standing on the shoulders of giants; see [acknowledgements](https://github.com/briancappello/flask-unchained#acknowledgements).)
 >
-> **Flask Unchained is designed to make Flask better than Django *at everything*, from the smallest single-file apps to micro-services to giant monolithic apps.** Of course I may be *just a bit* biased, but I've worked with Django by day for the past year, and while it is good - great even - I still think Flask with SQLAlchemy is decidedly even more powerful and flexible.
+> **Flask Unchained is designed to make Flask better than Django *at everything*, from the smallest single-file apps to micro-services to giant monolithic apps.** (Not that it's *entirely* there yet.)
+And of course I may be *just a little bit* biased, but I've been working with Django by day for the past year, and while it is good - great even - I still think Flask with SQLAlchemy and company is decidedly *even more* powerful, flexible, and most of all enjoyable to work with.
+(Not that *you* have to use SQLAlchemy if you don't want to; **almost everything about Flask Unchained is completely customizable**.)
 >
-> It sure wasn't easy figuring out how to get everything working together to make Flask Unchained a reality - or that it would even be possible - but as it turns out, there is indeed a clean, powerful, flexible, and yet surprisingly simple-to-reason-about way to truly take Flask to the next level. **What Flask Unchained needs most is your feedback, experimentation, bug reports, and/or code contributions!**
+> It took a fair amount of trial and error before I finally figured out how to get everything working together nicely to make Flask Unchained a reality - but **as it turns out, there is indeed a clean, powerfully extensible, and (I hope you'll find) surprisingly simple-to-reason-about way to truly take Flask to the next level**.
+What Flask Unchained needs most is your feedback, experimentation, bug reports, and more bundles integrating 3rd party extensions!
+(And of course core contributions are more than welcome too!)

 ### Hello Flask Unchained